osrf/gazebo_tutorials/components/tutorial.md

 The Gazebo server (`gzserver`) reads this file to generate and populate a world.

 A number of example worlds are shipped with Gazebo.
-These worlds are located in `<install_path>/share/gazebo-<version>/worlds`.
+These worlds are installed in `<install_path>/share/gazebo-<version>/worlds`;
+you can also see them in the [source code](https://bitbucket.org/osrf/gazebo/src/default/worlds/).

 # Model Files